• Skip to main content

 Zesty fruit salad with sour cream dressing

 For a lighter option, serve the tiramisu with a zesty fruit salad.
-This one is made with oranges, apples, bananas, and cantaloupe - and mixed in sour cream and lemon juice dressing.
+You can make one with oranges, apples, bananas, and cantaloupe - and mixed in sour cream and lemon juice dressing.
 Yum!

 🙋 Frequently asked questions